 You should always have an emergency kit in your home, but especially during hurricane season.
 This kit should include everything you and the members of your household need to survive for at least 72 hours.
 This includes:

 - Clean water.
 Tap water may not be safe to drink after an emergency.
-Keep one gallon of water per person per day.
+Keep one gallon or water per person per day.

 - Non-perishable foods.
 This includes canned goods, dried fruits, and any other long-lasting items.
-Don’t forget infant formula, if necessary, or food for your pet.
+Don’t forget food for your pet.

 - Backup power.
 Bring batteries and chargers for phones and flashlights.
 If you have a generator, you can use this for essential appliances.

-- Prescription medications.
-Store essentials in a dry, sealed container.
+- Store essentials in a dry, sealed container.

 - First aid kit.
-Stocked with gauze, bandages, tweezers, alcohol swabs, and other sterile items.
+Stock it with gauze, bandages, tweezers, alcohol swaps, and other sterile items.

-- Sleeping bags and pillows.
-Seal these in a waterproof bag.
+- Also, sleeping bags and pillows.
+Seal these in a water-proof bag.

 - Clean clothes.
 Take at least one extra outfit per family member.

-- Cash.
-ATMs and card readers may be down.
+- ATMS and card readers may be down.

-- Whistle or flares.
-Or anything else to help you get someone’s attention.
+- Or anything else to help you get someone’s attention.

 - Face masks.
-Bring coverings for everyone ages two and above, as well as soap and hand sanitizer, as needed.
+Bring coverings for everyone ages 2 and above as well as soap and hand sanitizer, as needed.